Lovelock Cave: Life at Lovelock Cave

 Subsistence patterns and adaptations varied greatly among Great Basin groups.
-People living in mountainous areas were surviving on plants for more than fifty percent of their diets whereas people around water or in the marshes were hunting fish and other wetland wildlife.
+People living in mountainous areas were surviving on plants for more than 50 percent of their diets, whereas people around water or in the marshes were hunting fish and other wetland wildlife.
 Waterfowl have been attracted to Great Basin marshes for thousands of years.
 Ancient hunter-gatherer inhabitants of Lovelock Cave became expert bird hunters.
 They used their well-designed duck decoys to lure prey then shoot birds from blinds.
 As hunters became more experienced they would wear disguises made from reeds or duck skin and stalk birds then surprise and grab them by the legs.
-The people at Lovelock recognized the importance of water fowl and utilized birds extensively.
-Archaeological specimens from the site show that the inhabitants collected feathers from geese, ducks, pelicans, and herons.
-The hunter-gathers used the feathers from the birds to create decoys which allowed the capture of more birds.
-Decoys are still used by local native people today in hunting water fowl.
+The people at Lovelock recognized the importance of water fowl and used birds extensively.
+Archaeological specimens from the site show that the inhabitants collected feathers from geese, ducks, pelicans, and herons, and used them to create decoys which allowed the capture of more birds.
+Decoys are still used by local native people today when hunting waterfowl.

-Hunters were also able to rely on a variety of fauna such as muskrat, rabbit, and rodents as foodstuff.
+Hunters were also able to rely on a variety of fauna such as muskrat, rabbit, and rodents.
 Gathers were harvesting vegetables and grasses in the spring and fall to supplement their rich diet.
 The women of the group were likely the gatherers and also responsible for crafting important items to make life easier in the marsh.
 Fibers from dogbane and milkweed were used to fashion yarns and baskets.
 Baskets were used to store food, especially vegetation that was harvested in the spring and fall to be saved for winter months.
 Women would occasionally collect fish with smaller baskets.

 The ideal conditions at Lovelock Cave preserved deposits of feathers from various birds and textiles from nets.
-Common fibrous items include: nets, baskets, sandals, traps, and decoys.
+Common fibrous items include nets, baskets, sandals, traps, and decoys.
 Manos and metates, hand-held grinding stones, were abundantly used by Native people; they helped to process plant foods, especially seeds, nuts, and other tough material.
 The materials recovered from Lovelock Cave helped to demonstrate that hunting and gathering was the primary means of survival for Native Americans of the Great Basin for thousands of years.
 The diversity of resources allowed the people in the area to thrive using traditional methods for a long period of time, and whose material culture remained the same for thousands of years.